PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 I'm a JS guy first.
 Declarative programming doesn't come naturally to me.
 I see the world as cause and effect.
 You click, something happens.

-Doing the same thing in Svelte was much more easier and programmatic 👇
+Doing the same thing in Svelte was much easier and programmatic 👇

 ```html
 <script>